vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/new-asset-proposal.md

 Validation happens according to the `validationTimestamp` parameter.
 The validation timestamp must be within the range between 1 second and 2 days from the time of submission.
 In most situations, this should be early on in the voting period so that any validation errors are caught before token holders start voting.
 However you could push the validation later in that range if the contract is not yet deployed.

 ## Templates and submitting
-In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems.
+In the tabs below you'll see:

-The governance dApp has a [tool to help you put together a proposal ↗](https://governance.vega.xyz/proposals/propose/new-asset).
-When you have your proposal ready you can [submit the JSON on the governance dApp ↗](https://governance.vega.xyz/proposals/propose/raw).
+* Annotated example describing what each field is for
+* JSON example that can be submitted with the [governance dApp ↗](https://governance.vega.xyz/proposals/propose/raw)
+* Command line examples for different operating systems

 **Replace the example data with the relevant details before submitting.**